Plants are essential to everyone's lives. Welcome to Plantlife.

-Peter was the Member of Parliament for East Surrey for 18 years until he decided to step down at the recent general election in order to pursue his interest in the environment and the arts outside parliament.
+Peter was the Member of Parliament for East Surrey for 18 years until he decided to step down at the 2010 general election in order to pursue his interest in the environment and the arts outside parliament.

 In 2005, in recognition of his work on the environment, Peter Ainsworth was awarded the Public Affairs News 'Politician of the Year' award.
 In 2009, Peter was given the PRASEG Environmental Politician of the Year 2009 award and was also named ‘Environmental Parliamentarian of the Year' by the Chartered Institute of Environmental and Water Management.

 Peter has been involved with Plantlife since joining the Board of Trustees in 2006.

 Liz is a Chartered Accountant with experience heading up audit and risk teams in both industry and financial services.
 She is a pension fund trustee and has been working recently to set up a secondary school in her local Kentish village.

 Liz’s passion for plant conservation stems from her interest in gardening and in plants with culinary, perfumery and medicinal uses.
 She is fascinated by the historical use of plants in human society and is keen to see plant diversity conserved.

 She studied Natural Sciences at University.
 Liz is planting English Elms and other native trees at her home in Kent.

 Philip Mould has been an amateur enthusiast for wild plants since early childhood, and this deep interest has developed into an ardent commitment to plant conservation.
 He is a fellow of the Linnaean Society